 Background The Taxpayer Bill of Rights 21 added Internal Revenue Code (I.R.C.)
 Section (§) 6103(e)(8), which gives joint filer taxpayers who are no longer married or no longer reside in the same household the right to request information regarding the Internal Revenue Service's (IRS) efforts to collect delinquent taxes on their joint tax return liabilities.
 I.R.C. § 6103(e)(8) requires the IRS to provide, in writing, collection activity information to joint filers if they send in a written request.
 After passage of the Taxpayer Bill of Rights 2, the IRS issued procedures, which stated that if I.R.C. § 6103(e)(8) is not specifically cited in the request, the IRS can provide either an oral or written response, based upon I.R.C. § 6103(e)(7).
 The IRS Restructuring and Reform Act of 1998 added I.R.C. § 7803(d)(1)(B), which requires the Treasury Inspector General for Tax Administration (TIGTA) to review and certify annually whether the IRS is complying with the requirements of I.R.C. § 6103(e)(8).
 The Treasury Inspector General for Tax Administration is required to annually evaluate the IRS's compliance with I.R.C. § 6103(e)(8).
-A study by the IRS concluded there was a low volume of joint filer requests submitted under I.R.C. § 6103(e)(8).
+A study conducted by the IRS concluded there was a low volume of joint filer requests submitted under I.R.C. § 6103(e)(8).
 An analysis of six former district offices over a six-month period in Calendar Year 2000 identified only five written joint filer requests.
-As a result of the study, management in the Small Business/Self-Employed and Wage and Investment Divisions decided not to develop a separate system for tracking joint filer information requests.
-This review was performed in the offices of the IRS Commissioner and the National Taxpayer Advocate in Washington, D.C.; the Small Business/Self-Employed Division Headquarters in New Carrollton, Maryland; and the Wage and Investment Division Headquarters in Atlanta, Georgia, during the period May through June 2013.
-This performance audit was conducted in accordance with generally accepted government auditing standards.
-Those standards require that we plan and perform the audit to obtain sufficient, appropriate evidence to provide a reasonable basis for our findings and conclusions based on our audit objective.
-We believe that the evidence obtained provides a reasonable basis for our findings and conclusions based on our audit objective.
-Detailed information on our audit objective, scope, and &lt;sup>1 Pub.
+As a result of this study, management in the Small Business/Self-Employed and Wage and Investment Divisions decided not to develop a separate system for tracking joint filer information requests.
+The IRS informs taxpayers of their rights to collection information on jointly filed tax returns, related to I.R.C. § 6103(e)(8), through a publication by the IRS Chief Counsel's office which explains what information the IRS can and cannot disclose under this law.
+This review was performed with information obtained from the office of the IRS Commissioner, the National Taxpayer Advocate, and the Privacy, Governmental Liaison, and Disclosure office located in Washington, D.C.; the Small Business/Self-Employed Division Headquarters located in New Carrollton, Maryland; and the Wage and Investment Division Headquarters located in Atlanta, Georgia, during the period April through May 2014.
+We conducted this performance audit in accordance with generally accepted government auditing standards.
+Those standards &lt;sup>1 Pub.
 L. No. 104-168, 110 Stat.
 1452 (1996) (codified as amended in scattered sections of 26 U.S.C.). &lt;sup>2 Pub.
 L. No. 105-206, 112 Stat.
 685 (codified as amended in scattered sections of 2 U.S.C., 5 U.S.C. app., 16 U.S.C., 19 U.S.C., 22 U.S.C., 23 U.S.C., 26 U.S.C., 31 U.S.C., 38 U.S.C., and 49 U.S.C.). &lt;sup>3 The IRS now calls these types of locations area offices.
-An area office is a geographic organizational level used by IRS business units and offices to help their specific types of taxpayers understand and comply with tax laws and issues.
+An area office is a geographic organizational level used by IRS business units and offices to help their specific types of taxpayers understand and comply with tax laws and issues. &lt;sup>4 Disclosure and Privacy Law Reference Guide (Publication 4639), p.
+74-76 (Oct.
+2012).